 We are Girlguiding Manchester.
 Through fun, friendship, challenge and adventure we empower girls to find their voice, inspiring them to discover the best in themselves and to make a positive difference in their community.
-We encourage our 5,000+ members to give new challenges and adventures a go.
-Whether thats camping, canoeing, grass sleding, swimming or pioneering.
+We encourage our 3000 members to give new challenges and adventures a go.
+Whether that's camping, canoeing, grass sledging, swimming or pioneering.
 Our amazing volunteers have a brilliant time too - learning new skills, being role models and making friends for life.
 But with girls on our waiting lists, we still need more people to join.
-Whoever you are, wherever you're from - all girls are welcome.
+Whoever you are, wherever you're from - everyone is welcome.

 Rainbows follow a programme called the Rainbow Jigsaw, through which they can take part in lots of different activities with other girls their own age.